AdyRock/homey-netscan/README.md

 ### IP Address

 The IP Address driver can be used to detect a device by ip address.
-Since ICMP (ping) is prohibited on Homey, I did the next best thing: Scan for closed TCP ports.
+Since ICMP (ping) is prohibited on Homey, I did the next best thing: Check for a closed TCP port.
+With this method, the error "ECONNREFUSED" is assumed to be a possitive result for the device to be online.

 #### IP Address Triggers